 Zinc - CAREFUL!
 You don’t want to supplement zinc more than 6 weeks at a time and if you want to continue it make sure you take at least a 2 week break between supplement doses.
 Why?
 Zinc supplementation can waste copper and can lead to neurological complications.
 NO BEUNO!
 That being said if you’re noticing white spots on your nails, brain fog and acne along side that anxiety you may have a zinc deficiency and its not a bad idea to trial supplementation, again only for 6 weeks.

 Vitamin D - Get yours tested by your primary care provider.
 A “normal” range is 30-100 but its best to be in the 50-80 range.
 If you come back on the low end of normal talk to your provider about a Vitamin D supplement!

-Adaptogens - Ashwagonda and other adaptogenic mushrooms are beneficial for buffering the body’s stress response!
+Adaptogens - Ashwagonda and other adaptogenic herbs are beneficial for buffering the body’s stress response!
 Drink a lot of coffee?
 I would recommend pumping the breaks on Starbucks which not only will waste many of the nutrients important for regulating blood sugars but it can exacerbate the feelings of anxiety.
-I personally love Four Sigmatic Coffee which doesn’t cause the coffee crash and contains adapogentic mushrooms for an improved stress response!
+I personally love Four Sigmatic Coffee which doesn’t cause the coffee crash and contains adaptogenic mushrooms for an improved stress response!

 Seems like a no brainer but I’ll say it again.
 SLEEP make those 7-8 hours a non-negotiable.